Reevessy/MDLVCc/README.md

 # MDLVC converter
-**v1.0**
+*v1.0*

-A simple tool to convert JHU's in-house MDLVC files to csv files and annotate and filter variants.
+A simple tool to convert JHU's in-house MDLVC files to csv files and annotate and filter rare germline variants.